-((II) Information on the Successor CPAs: N/A - 1 ımvımanvı OH HIC Duccessor
+(II) Information on the Successor CPAs: N/A.

 Name of Accounting Firm

 Name of CPA

 Date of Engagement

 Prior to the engagement, any inquiry or consultation on the accounting treatment or accounting principles for specific transactions, and the type of audit opinion that might be rendered on the financial report.

 Written opinions from the successor CPAs that are different from the former CPA's opinion